Paul Spong: OrcaLab

 In the summer of 1970, Spong established the OrcaLab on Hanson Island.
-The Lab is located about 200 miles northwest of Vancouver on Blackney Pass.
-Orca families travel through the pass towards Johnstone Strait where they feast on migrating salmon, socialise with others of their community, and visit special "rubbing beaches".
+The research station is located about 200 miles northwest of Vancouver on Blackney Pass.
+Orca families travel through the pass towards Johnstone Strait where they feast on migrating salmon, socialise with other pods of their community, and visit special "rubbing beaches".
 Hanson Island was an ideal place to study orcas in their natural habitat.

 At the laboratory, Spong started to monitor and record the modulations and songs sung by the whales with a hydrophone hung over a convenient rocky shelf in the bay and connected to a tape recorder.
-Eventually OrcaLab created a network of hydrophones that covered 50 km2 of ocean that became recognised as Critical Habitat for the Northern Resident orca community.
+Eventually OrcaLab created a network of hydrophones that covered 50 km2 of ocean that became recognised as critical habitat for the Northern Resident orca community.
 At first the hydrophone signals were transmitted to the Lab by VHF radio, then by wireless microwave network.
 The operational philosophy of OrcaLab as a land based research station is "learning without interference".

-In 2000, Spong with Japanese colleagues set up an online portal for listening to the whales called "www.orca-live.net" which broadcast live sounds from OrcaLab's hydrophones via the Internet, making it possible for people around the world with internet access to hear the sounds of orcas.
+In 2000, Spong with Japanese colleagues set up an online portal for listening to the whales called "www.orca-live.net" which broadcast live sounds from OrcaLab's hydrophones via the Internet, making it possible for people around the world to hear the sounds of orcas.
 The project also included a link to live video cameras.
 Viewers could log in and chat to fellow orca enthusiasts.
 A sister site was set up in Japan to watch turtles under the Nature Network banner.
 The turtle aspect of the project eventually ended, but the orca webcast continues. and has expanded in partnership with explore.org.

-Logging issue
+Campaign to stop clearcut logging

 In the 1980s, the forest of Hanson Island was threatened by clearcut logging.
 Spong with his wife Helena Symonds and many allies including the 'Namgis First Nation mounted a campaign that opposed the logging.
-Hundreds of letters from people around the world, including many from Europe and Japan were written to the British Columbia government.
+Hundreds of letters from people around the world, including many from Europe and Japan, were written to the British Columbia government.
 The logging company ownership changed.
 At one point, Spong travelled to New Zealand to appeal to the chairman of the new owner, Fletcher Challenge.
 Eventually, the forest of Hanson Island was protected under negotiations between the BC government, First Nations, environmental groups and logging companies that established the Great Bear Rainforest.
 Today it is managed by the Yukusam Heritage Society which includes representatives from three First Nations whose territory includes Hanson Island.
 OrcaLab's work continues under license from the Society.
 Yulusam is the traditional name of Hanson Island.